MaksymYakushev/DA1.MentalHealth/README.md

 - It has been found to be clean, consistent, and free of anomalies or duplicates;
 - I can proceed to the next step.

 ## Task 3.
+Identifying key trends and patterns

+## Task 4.
 Dashboard Creation: Build interactive dashboards using Tableau to visualize key trends and patterns in the data

-## Task 4.
+## Task 5.
 Presentation: Summarize findings and insights in a clear and concise presentation to communicate results effectively

+## Conclusion